The Ultimate Gitleaks Guide

 echo ".env" >> .gitignore

-# 4. Clean git history (DANGER: rewrites history)
+# 4. Clean git history using git-filter-repo (preferred over filter-branch)

 # 5. Verify fix